 Creating an automated process like using Slack to regularly ping employees about the status of their referrals or encouraging them to submit a referral will take the pressure off the recruiting team to keep people engaged and also empower the employees to follow the progress.

-Transparency and engagement go hand in hand when it comes to your employee referral program.
+Hiring transparency and engagement go hand in hand when it comes to your employee referral program.
 Creating a transparent referral cycle allows for a clean and scalable process to turn your company into a well-oiled referral machine.
 These are just three ways you can strive to make a more transparent process.
 For more detail about how Better.com put transparency into practice and saw a 5X increase in referrals within 6 months, visit their case study page.